The Secret’s Out on How to Make Perfect Scrambled Eggs

-How hard can scrambled eggs be?
+How hard can Perfect Scrambled Eggs be?
 Crack some eggs in a mixing bowl and whisk together right?
 Have you added water, milk, both or neither?
 Do you add salt and pepper?
 What kind of pan do you use and where does butter fit into all this?
-I must say, in the past I have been very sloppy with my scrambled eggs and have just thrown eggs and whatever ingredients I had on hand into the mixture.
+I must say, in the past, I have been very sloppy with my scrambled eggs and have just thrown eggs and whatever ingredients I had on hand into the mixture.
 Here’s a bold statement: There’s no wrong way of making scrambled eggs.
-But there is a perfect recipe out there that yields just right scrambled eggs every time.
-And I’m going to teach it to you :0) There are some tricks involved, so read on!
+But there is a perfect recipe out there that yields creamy, yet fluffy, perfectly seasoned Scrambled Eggs every time, and I’m going to teach it to you :0) There are some tricks involved, so read on!

 |Fluffy scrambled eggs, just right :0)|

 There are a couple of cookware items that are essential to this recipe.
-The first one is an 8 inch nonstick skillet or frying pan.
-A really good one.
-Not one where the Teflon is peeling off the bottom.
-Throw that away if you have one like that!
-I’m not saying go out and buy a brand new ‘egg’ pan, but make sure the coating is nice and taken care of.
-If you cook the eggs without a nonstick pan, good luck scrubbing that thin layer of glued-on egg off the bottom, it’s horrible!
-(Ask me how I know.)
+The first one is an 8-inch nonstick skillet or frying pan.
+(Not one where the Teflon is peeling off the bottom, throw that away if you have one like that!)

 Next, we’ll match the cooking surface with the proper utensil.
-You’ll need a heat proof spatula which can be found just about anywhere, from your local supermarket to Wal-Mart.
+You’ll need a heat-proof silicone spatula which can be found just about anywhere, from your local supermarket to Wal-Mart.

 Here’s an important rule to remember~ Never use a metal cooking utensil in a nonstick pan or pot!
 It is harder than the surface and will scratch the nonstick coating off.
 You do not want that stuff in your food!
 Match your cooking surface and your cooking utensil.
-Use metal with metal, and nonstick with nonstick (i.e. soft silicon coated or wooden).
-You will greatly extend the life of your pots and pans :0)
+Use metal with metal, and nonstick with nonstick (i.e. soft silicon-coated or wooden).
+You will greatly extend the life of your pots and pans.

 What will you stuff in your sopapillas?
 Subscribe now to receive your free copy of Sopapilla Fiesta! today with six recipe combinations of stuffings and chili sauces.
 Bonus dessert recipe included!